Education

 Programme Description

-The curriculum comprises 4 modules/subjects which are: Theory, Clinical Practice, Ethics and Inclusivity, and Research.
-Reflexivity is a core component of all of these modules.
+The curriculum comprises 5 modules/subjects which are: Theory, Clinical Practice, Ethics & Inclusivity, Reflexivity, Research.

 Objectives of the Programme